-Structure Diagram Description Optimised 15 Holds Illustration of network/airport boundary (indicative c.7,000ft) A holding pattern is used to delay aircraft from landing, in a vertically separated stack.
+Structure ped for each airport, described in the airpo Diagram Description Optimised 15 Holds A holding pattern is used to delay aircraft from landing, in a vertically separated stack.
 ATC control entry to, and exit from, the stack; and aircraft are vectored to the runway or may use a transition.
 Linked with either a traditional Radar Manoeuvring Area (RMA) or Transitions.
 This design is for holds within c.30nm of the airport.
 Holds Further Out As above but would typically be higher.
 This design is for holds c.30nm-60nm from the airport.
-Point Merge Illustration of network/airport boundary (indicative c.7,000ft) Point Merge (PM) is a systemised method for sequencing arrival flows, allowing controllers to sequence and merge arrivals without vectoring, whilst enabling continuous descent operations and maintaining runway throughput.
+Point Merge Ilustration of network/airport boundary (indicative c.7,000ft) Point Merge (PM) is a systemised method for sequencing arrival flows, allowing controllers to sequence and merge arrivals without vectoring, whilst enabling continuous descent operations and maintaining runway throughput.
 This design has a fixed location regarding the merge legs and merge point.
-Switch Merge Illustration of network/airport boundary (indicative c.7,000ft) SM is a concept not currently in UK operation, whereby two separate PM structures exist within a given airspace volume to serve different runway directions for the same airport.
+Switch Merge SM is a concept not currently in UK operation, whereby two separate PM structures exist within a given airspace volume to serve different runway directions for the same airport.
 The merge legs and merge point (the tip of each triangle) is angled to favour the runway in use, but only one of the merge structures is in operation at any time; they are 'switched' when the runway direction changes.
 The holds do not change.
-Trombone Illustration of network/airport boundary (indicative c.7,000ft) A 'snake-like' PBN transition which can be closed (fixed) which aircraft must fly; or open, whereby tactical flexibility is retained with defined short cuts.

-Figure 8 Arrival structure concepts (at and above 7,000ft)
+Trombone Ilustration of network/airport boundary (indicative c.7,000ft) A 'snake-like' PBN transition which can be closed (fixed) which aircraft must fly; or open, whereby tactical flexibility is retained with defined short cuts.
+Figure Figure 8 Arrival structure concepts (at and above 7,000ft)